immsamyak/ClassTrack/README.md

 - Error handling
 - User-friendly interface

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-##  License

-This project is created for educational purposes.
-Feel free to use and modify as needed.

-## Support

-For questions or issues:
-1. Check the troubleshooting section
-2. Review database connections
-3. Ensure Docker is running
-4. Check Python dependencies

 ---

 **Created by BCSIT 2nd Semester Students**
 **Contributer**
-**@lavye @immsamyak ALisha Thapa Manjit Khadka** *Building the future, one line of code at a time*
+**@lavye @immsamyak ALisha Thapa Manjit Khadka**